-The Federal Government is set to introduce a highly anticipated reform of industrial relations laws following a recent case that is now set to appear before the High Court of Australia.
-The new reforms include arrangements in relation to casual employees that are aimed at circumventing the ‘double dipping’ concern following the case of WorkPac Pty Ltd v Rossato.
+The Federal Government is set to introduce a highly anticipated reform of industrial relations laws following a recent case before the High Court of Australia.
+The new reforms include arrangements in relation to casual employees that are aimed at circumventing the ‘double dipping’ concern following the case of WorkPac Pty Ltd v Rossato (2021) 392 ALR 39.
 In this blog, we review the changes to the industrial relations laws and outline the case that lead to this controversial decision.

 One key change is the introduction of a legal definition of ‘casual work’ under the Fair Work Act.
 It is worth noting that no definition currently exists in the Act and this definition could help clear up much ambiguity regarding the implication of casual working arrangements.